 While we haven't got our hands on the Charge 5 just yet, it's clear to see that it's going to give you that superior display, more advanced health and sports tracking sensors, which are notably lacking on the Inspire 2.
-It's the most feature-packed Fitbit fitness tracker and that's why it costs almost $200.
+It's the most feature-packed Fitbit fitness tracker.

 Buy the Fitbit Inspire 2 if...

 The Inspire 2 is a slimmer, smaller band with the core Fitbit tracking staples for significantly less money.
 It does offer some of the sports and health features you'll find on the Charge 5, though that smaller screen will hamper how useful they are to use on a regular basis.

 If you can live without a colour display and features like ECG and monitoring skin temperature, then you're still getting a strong experience from Fitbit's budget option that's comfortable to wear 24/7.